nginx/agent/docs/proto/protos.md

 <a name="mpi-v1-CommandService"></a>

 ### CommandService
-A service outlining the command and control options for a DataPlane Client All operations are written from a client perspective The RPC calls generally flow Client -&gt; Server, except for Subscribe which contains a bidirectional stream The ManagementPlaneRequest sent in the Subscribe stream triggers one or more client actions.
+A service outlining the command and control options for a Data Plane Client All operations are written from a client perspective The RPC calls generally flow Client -&gt; Server, except for Subscribe which contains a bidirectional stream The ManagementPlaneRequest sent in the Subscribe stream triggers one or more client actions.